tombola/wc-image-alt/README.md

 Bulk populate the alt text for product images using the WooCommerce product title, where specific alt text has not been defined.

+DISCLAIMER: If you would like to use this utility, please do test on a local/staging environment first, and check that product images are affected as you itend.

 -----

 **Table of Contents**